JacobA2000/UWE-2020-IOT-Worksheet2/README.md

 <img src="./assets/img/morseUnitTestingTask3.png" alt="Morse Task 3 Unit Testing" width="600"/>

 As you can see all but two tests pass.
 These 2 tests were expected to fail as I have not implemented symbols into my tree yet.
-This is the next task.
+This will be implemented in the next task.